14 Top-Rated Things to Do in Belize

 Rappelling down to the bottom of the sink hole is not for the faint of heart, but if you are up for it, trained caving guides help you descend using a system of rappelling ropes.
 You'll have an exhilarating rush as you make your descent and pass through the verdant forest canopy.
 Some tours offer a picnic lunch at the bottom of the drop, which you'll need as the climb up involves climbing over rocks and ladders.

 Keep in mind that reaching the sinkhole requires an intense hike through the jungle, so be prepared for a full day of adventure.

 Belize is known as the cradle of chocolate, as evidence showed Mayan Indians were fond of drinking a chocolate beverage daily.
 The Toledo District in southern Belize is the center of most of the chocolate production today.
 Visitors can combine a visit to a Mayan site at Lubaantun ruins with learning about the role of chocolate in the Mayan culture.
 Visit a cacao farm and see how the beans are grown and transformed into chocolate.

-Eladio Pop Chocolate company in San Pedro Columbia village offers an eco-tour of the organic production of cacao, and combines it with delicious tastings and a Mayan-style lunch served at their hilltop restaurant.
+Eladio's Chocolate Adventure in San Pedro Columbia village offers an eco-tour of the organic production of cacao, and combines it with delicious tastings and a Mayan-style lunch served at their hilltop restaurant.
 During the three-day annual Toledo Cacao Festival in May, you can taste local food and have a trip to local cacao farms.